 Utilise your Best local Wedding Vendors’ Websites and Social Media

 P.S.
-Get stalker-ish: Scroll through photos to see if there are any pictures showing a wedding hashtag that you can creep on via Instagram (couples often put it onto a sign that ends up in the wedding photos).
-This way, you’ll get a more personal look at the venue through the eyes of a guest.
+Get stalker-ish: Scroll through photos to see if there are any pictures showing a wedding hashtag that you can creep on via instagram (couples often put it onto a sign that ends up in the wedding photos).
+This way, you’ll get a more personal look at the venue through the eyes of a guest, as well as seeing the professional photos.

 For a DIY/BYO Wedding Venue